timbilalov/markdown-cards/README.md

 - `ADMIN_USERNAME`: The admin username for authentication
 - `ADMIN_PASSWORD_HASH`: The bcrypt hashed password for the admin user

+For cloud storage integration, you can also set:

+- `VITE_YANDEX_DISK_TOKEN`: Your Yandex Disk OAuth token (optional, can be entered via UI)
+- `VITE_YANDEX_DISK_BASE_PATH`: Base path in Yandex Disk for markdown cards (defaults to `md-cards`)

-These are automatically generated when you run `npm run generate-password`.
+The admin credentials are automatically generated when you run `npm run generate-password`.
+The cloud integration variables can be added to the `.env` file after generation.

 ## Deployment to Vercel